jberry93/Notebook/Notes/Ruby/ruby1.md

   - Use single quotes `' '`

 So now you may be wondering what is string interpolation in the first place?
-- Think of it as a way to assign a string value to a placeholder/variable which can be used later on in the code
+- Think of it as a way to assign a value to a placeholder/variable

 Here is an example of string interpolation in action:
 ```Ruby
 puts('2*3 = #{2*3}') # 2*3 = #{2*3}
 puts("2*3 = #{2*3}") # 2*3 = 6
 ```
 We embed the value of `2*3` thanks to string interpolation, double quotes, and `#{}`.